More About Professional Corporations

 What exactly is a Professional Law Corporation?
 Is it the right entity for lawyers in California?

-What is a Law Corporation?
+What is a Professional Law Corporation?

-Law corporations are a form of professional corporation that are duly registered with both the California Secretary of State and the State Bar of California.
+Law corporations are a form of a professional corporation that are duly registered with both the California Secretary of State and the State Bar of California.
 Law corporations are engaged in providing services in line with the legal profession.

-Which Government Agency Regulates Law Corporations?
+Which Government Agency Regulates Professional Law Corporations?

 According to the California Corporation Code § 13401(b), all professional corporations must be registered with the corresponding government agency that is tasked to manage their profession.
-Law corporations that intend to provide legal services in California must be registered with the State Bar of California.
+Professional law corporations that intend to provide legal services in California must be registered with the State Bar of California.
 The formation of Law corporations is also regulated by the Business and Professions Code – Sections 6160 through 6172.

 Client Question: We’re a team of lawyers based in Los Angeles.
 We were deciding on whether to form an LLC or an s corporation in California.
 Can you help us decide on the best choice of entity for our law firm?